 Before anything, I’d like to kindly invite you to read the article written by Alex Kovacheva, ‘a nomad girl’ who traveled to Iran in September 2019 as a solo traveler.
-So, her account of what she has experienced in Iran would be the best living proof.
+Her account of what she has experienced in Iran would be the best living proof.

 “Err… are you sure you want to travel alone?”